Connect with us

 As a trade-off, the built-in streaming provided by Google OS means that you have access to lots of content right out of the box.

-In my opinion, when shopping for a projector, I would rather have higher light output capability than smart features built-in, but for less than $1,000 (or in this case so far, less than 1,000 Euros or British pounds), it offers UST form factor and portability.
+In my opinion, when shopping for a projector, I would rather have higher light output capability than smart features built-in, but for just $1,000 it may be the best value UST projector available.

 Price & Availability